ismael-miguel/quickstyle/README.md

    Defines if it is to send the sizes for text and borders.
 (Default: `true`)
  - `'styles'`<br>
    Defines if it is to send the styles for text and borders.
 (Default: `true`)

+## Todo:

+ - Allow for external loading of definitions (by making a file with the same name and replacing the `$config` variable)
+ - Add more colors
+ - Allow for custom colors
+ - Add more styles
+ - Add sizes for shadows
+ - Add sizes and styles for outlines